tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ### Cons
 - Terraform must be rerun every 30 days to refresh credentials.
 - Long-lived credentials need rotation.
 - Can't run this all at once.
-It can take up to an hour for the credentials to work when rotated!
+The problem I found is that it takes up to an hour for the credentials to work when rotated!

 ### Notes
 - If the platform team root is rotated, the tenant stops working.
 To fix this:
     1. Run `terraform apply` on `1-dynamic-credentials-tenant1`.
     2. Wait 1 minute to 3 hours for Azure to persist the new service principal (this delay is an Azure issue, not Vault).
     3. Possible errors include:
-        - `Insufficient privileges to complete the operation.` (Seen when Azure hasn't yet persisted the App registrations.)
+        - `Insufficient privileges to complete the operation.` Seen this when Azure has not yet persisted the App registrations.
-        - `The identity of the calling application could not be established.` (Seen when the App registration is deleted.)
+        - `The identity of the calling application could not be established.` Seen when the App registration is deleted.
-        - `Application not found in the directory.` (Seen later after App registration is deleted.)
+        - `Application not found in the directory.` Seen this later after App registration is deleted.
-    4. Testing example:
+    4. Testing:
-        - 9:40 PM: Created client_id `cbc17df7-7c4f-47e9-abcc-5525f5252eab` manually.
+        - 9:40 PM created client_id `cbc17df7-7c4f-47e9-abcc-5525f5252eab` manually.
-        - 9:51 PM: Ran `terraform apply` on `1-dynamic-credentials-tenant1` to make tenant using that client_id.
+        - 9:51 PM ran `terraform apply` on `1-dynamic-credentials-tenant1` to make tenant using that client_id.
-        - 9:53 PM: Tested `vault read azure/creds/tenant1` and got `The identity of the calling application could not be established.`, will test tomorrow.
+        - 9:53 PM tested `vault read azure/creds/tenant1` got `The identity of the calling application could not be established.`, will test tomorrow.
         - Still running into `was not found in the directory 'Default Directory'`.
-This may be a permission issue when trying to grant owner access.
+I feel like this is a permission issue as I'm trying to grant owner, but not sure at this stage.
-        - Believed to be fixed now.
+        - Belive this is now fixed

-### To Deploy
+## To Deploy

 Obtain your Azure Tenant ID, Client ID, Client Secret, and Subscription ID by following the steps in the [Azure Credentials Setup Guide](./azure-credentials-setup.md).